Cloudflare Tunnel

 Firewall / port forwarding (critical)

-Open/forward the SFU UDP media range to the host running the sfu container:
+Open/forward UDP to the host running the sfu container.

 SFU_UDP_MIN..SFU_UDP_MAX/udp(default10000-10019/udp)

-If the SFU host is behind NAT or has multiple interfaces, set SFU_ADVERTISE_IP so it advertises the correct public IP in ICE candidates.
-For multi-network setups (e.g. LAN + public), both SFU_ADVERTISE_IP and SFU_PUBLIC_HOST accept comma-separated values — the client automatically pings each endpoint and picks the fastest one.
+If the SFU host is behind NAT or has multiple interfaces, set ICE_ADVERTISE_IP so it advertises the correct public IP in ICE candidates.
+For multi-network setups (e.g. LAN + public), both ICE_ADVERTISE_IP and SFU_PUBLIC_HOST accept comma-separated values — the client automatically pings each endpoint and picks the fastest one.